jordivino/Cuteflix/README.md

 ### Sign up and Sign in

 Pretty standard stuff.
-There's also a demo sign in, which creates and signs in to a demo account, with some pre-populated account information.
-Note that because a new account is created with a random email address, changes made to the account won't persist between demo sessions.
+There's also a demo sign in button, which creates and signs in to a demo account, with some pre-populated account information.
+Note that because a new account is created with a complex email address each time the button is pressed (to ensure unique addresses), changes made to the account won't persist between separate demo sessions.
 If you want things to persist, just create a new account with an email address and password you can remember, rather than using the demo sign in button.

 ###My List

 Like Netflix, Cuteflix allows users to store videos in a list and watch them later.
 Videos are added and removed from My List with the blue plus and minus buttons on each tile.
-Videos in My List appear in the order they were added to the list, with the most recent additions first.
-My List will persist between sessions for a given account, but is unique to each account.
+Videos in My List appear in the order they were added, with the most recent additions first.
+My List will persist between sessions for a given user, and is unique to each user.
 Although a video can appear in multiple places, every appearance of a given video will be consistent with regards to whether or not it is in My List.
-If a user adds some video in one place, every other appearance of that video will reflect this by switching its plus button to a minus button.
+If a user adds a video in one place, every other appearance of that video will reflect this by switching its plus button to a minus button.

 ###Recently Watched

-Cuteflix stores the 7 videos a user has most recently watched in the Recently Watched slider.
+Cuteflix stores the 7 videos a user has most recently watched in the Recently Watched list.

 ###Horizontal scrolling